semanticsean/ATAT/tools/testing_emails.md

 please tell me about the history of america in a whitepaper in this multi-pass llm construction. put clear ALL CAPS section headers in each section.

 !detail_start!
+Heading: INTRODUCTION
 an introduction written in social media engagement / attention grabbing ideas.

 !split!
+Heading: TIMELINE

-an ascii style graph of the historical timeline of the founding of america and key events in our history.
+an ascii diagram / flow chart style of the historical timeline of the founding of america and key events in our history.

 !split!
+heading: SUMMARY
 a summary of the constitution.

 !split!
-our story in an emoji-based "graphic novel" made of only emojis with some subheadings for the various scenes describing key moments.
+heading: CREATIVE STORY OF THE CONSTITUTION BEING WRITTEN AS A CHILDREN'S STORY our story in an emoji-based "graphic novel" made of only emojis with some subheadings for the various scenes describing key moments.

 !detail_stop!